mgreter/libsass/docs/api-basics.md

 a unique anonymous struct for every internal type, this should be safe as compilers should catch the case when arguments mismatch on the C-API side.

-### List of anonymous structure pointers
+### List of anonymous structures

 These structs have no real implementation are only passed around as pointers.
 Internally in LibSass those pointers represent mostly different c++ objects.

+- struct SassError - An error object to get further information
 - struct SassTrace - An single stack-trace object to get further information
-- struct SassError - An error object to get further information
+- struct SassSource - Imported source with associated import and resolved path.
+- struct SassSrcSpan - Parser state for column, line and source information.
 - struct SassCompiler - Main object to hold state for whole compilation phase.
 - struct SassFunction - Custom function object holding callback and cookie.
-- struct SassSource - Imported source with associated import and resolved path.
-- struct SassSrcSpan - Parser state for column, line and source information.
 - struct SassImport - Single import for entry point or returned by custom importer.
 - struct SassImporter - Custom importer function to be hooked into our loading.
 - struct SassImportList - Custom importers can return a list of imports.